apache/parquet-format/Encodings.md

 <a name="BITPACKED"></a>
 ### Bit-packed (Deprecated) (BIT_PACKED = 4)

-This is a bit-packed only encoding, which is deprecated and will be replaced by the [RLE/bit-packing](#RLE) hybrid encoding.
+This is a bit-packed only encoding, which is deprecated; it has been replaced by the [RLE/bit-packing](#RLE) hybrid encoding.
 Each value is encoded back to back using a fixed width.
 There is no padding between values (except for the last byte, which is padded with 0s).
 For example, if the max repetition level was 3 (2 bits) and the max definition level as 3